Using an unsupported version of Windows can harm your computer and your personal information.

 The Risks of Using an Unsupported Windows Operating System: Why It’s Time to Upgrade

 Firstly, let’s define what we mean by an unsupported operating system.
 An unsupported operating system no longer receives the manufacturer’s security updates or technical support.
-In the case of Windows 7 and Windows 8.1, Microsoft ended support for these systems in January 2020 and January 2023, respectively.
+For Windows 7 and Windows 8.1, Microsoft ended support for these systems in January 2020 and January 2023, respectively.
 Microsoft will not fix any security vulnerabilities or technical issues that arise in these systems, leaving users at risk.

 One of the biggest dangers of using an unsupported operating system is the increased risk of cyber attacks.
 Cybercriminals actively look for vulnerabilities in systems to exploit, and without regular security updates, unsupported operating systems become easy targets.
-These vulnerabilities can be used in various ways, including malware infections, phishing attacks, and ransomware attacks.
-Once a cybercriminal gains access to a system, they can steal sensitive information, damage or destroy files or even take control of the entire system.
+These vulnerabilities can be exploited in various ways, including by malware, phishing, and ransomware.
+Once a cybercriminal gains access to a system, they can steal sensitive information, damage or destroy files, or even take control of the entire system.

 Another danger of using an unsupported operating system is the potential for compatibility issues with new software and hardware.
 As technology evolves, software and hardware manufacturers often stop supporting older systems.
 This means that users of unsupported operating systems may find new software and hardware incompatible with their system, limiting their ability to use the latest technology.
 This can be especially problematic for businesses that rely on specific software or hardware to perform their day-to-day operations.